 c) the General Secretary, elected for a four-year term, renewable once; and

-d) the Treasurer, elected for an eight-year term, renewable once.
+d) the Treasurer, appointed by the Board for an eight-year term, renewable once.

 The president shall be the highest functionary of the IABS.
 He or she shall be the presiding officer of the Board of Directors.